isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (3) URA, through the Master Plan, assesses the best uses of the land, in the overall context of land allocation in Singapore.

 (4) The planning considerations I have spent some time outlining are also relevant.&nbsp; It is not always tenable to break up land into smaller parcels, situated side by side but then each having a different land use.
-It will not place-make and in some cases, the uses may conflict with one another.
+It would not place-make and in some cases, the uses may conflict with one another.

 (5) In addition, the State should be able to keep land parcels as a block, where appropriate, as part of its land bank.
-This gives URA maximum planning latitude when it comes to future masterplans.
+This gives URA maximum planning latitude when it comes to future master plans.

 *Maintenance and upkeep of conserved Black and Whites*

 {:start="29"}
 29. Mr Leong Mun Wai and Mr Leon Perera asked about the maintenance of Black and Whites.&nbsp; As I have explained above, a portfolio of such Black and Whites are kept as residential housing.
-They are leased out, they are not sold, on a rental basis.
+They are leased out - they are not sold - on a rental basis.
 They are also subject to conservation and protection requirements.

 {:start="30"}
 30. I would add that, particularly for conserved Black and Whites, and those which are protected whilst being studied for conservation, SLA invests a significant amount in upkeeping and maintaining the properties.